Install Azure Backup Server on Azure Stack

 Recovering from loss of connectivity

-If a firewall or a proxy is preventing access to Azure, whitelist the following domain addresses in the firewall/proxy profile:
+If a firewall or a proxy is preventing access to Azure, add the following domain addresses in the firewall/proxy profile allow list:

 Once connectivity to Azure is restored to the Azure Backup Server, the Azure subscription state determines the operations that can be performed.
 Once the server is Connected, use the table in Network connectivity to see the available operations.